Transformative and regenerative for them—and you.

 To be considered for the program, you must be nominated by a student that is applying.
 To be eligible, educator nominees must:

-• Be a current school staff member, in any position, OR staff member of a community organization that partners with and offers programming and/or resources to a student’s school.
+Be a current school staff member, in any position, OR staff member of a community organization that partners with and offers programming and/or resources to a student’s school.

-• Plan to return to work at the student's school/for the organization partnering with their school for the following academic year.
+Plan to return to work at the student's school/for the organization partnering with their school for the following academic year.

-• Be someone the student connects and works well with, who is supportive of student-led projects, and understands and can commit to program requirements.
+Be someone the student connects and works well with, who is supportive of student-led projects, and understands and can commit to program requirements.

 Educators can only be a nominee for up to three students from the same school applying in the same year.
 Educator nominees CANNOT also be an applicant’s parent, guardian, or relative or their paid private tutor or counselor.

+You’ll get a lot from your Bezos Scholars experience—and you’ll give a lot, too.
 As an educator scholar, you’ll serve as a mentor, advocate and ally to student Scholars and student-led project teams.
-You’ll provide coaching and helpful feedback to assist students in setting feasible goals and action plans as they explore and design their Community Change Projects.
-In recognition of this role and commitment, we offer educators a $1200 honorarium for their service and time.
-Successful educator scholars remember that projects are student-led and directed, while having Scholars’ backs every step of the way.
+You’ll assist students in setting feasible goals and action plans as they explore, design and launch their Community Change Project.

 This program has transformed the lives and motivational level for so many teachers.
 You have reinvigorated my passion for teaching.